 XII.
-STUDENT SEARCHES AND INTERROGATIONS
+STUDENT SEARCHES AND QUESTIONING

 The Board of Education is committed to ensuring an atmosphere on Westhill Central School property and at Westhill Central School functions that is safe and orderly.
-To achieve this kind of environment, any school official authorized to impose a disciplinary penalty on a student may question a student about an alleged violation of law or the district code of conduct.
+To achieve this kind of environment, any school official authorized to impose a disciplinary penalty on a student may question a student about an alleged violation of law or the district Code of Conduct.
 Students are not entitled to any sort of Miranda-type warning before being questioned by Westhill Central School officials, nor are Westhill Central School officials required to contact a student's parent before questioning the student.
 However, Westhill Central School officials will tell all students why they are being questioned.

 In addition, the Board authorizes Westhill Central School nurses, administrators, and teachers to conduct searches of students and their belongings if the authorized Westhill Central School official has reasonable suspicion to believe that the search will result in evidence that the student violated the law or the district code of conduct.
-An authorized Westhill Central School official may conduct a search of a student's belongings that is minimally intrusive, such as touching the outside of a book bag, without reasonable suspicion, so long as the Westhill Central School official has a legitimate reason for the very limited search.